-RAMP is a unique opportunity for newcomers in Sweden.
-During night months, a selection of newcomer university graduates is offered an intensive management training in ten weeks interspersed with seven months internship at a company operating in Sweden.
+RAMP is a unique opportunity for newcomers to Sweden, with priority to refugees.
+During nine months, a selected group of newcomer university graduates are offered an intensive management training of ten weeks interspersed with seven months internship at a company operating in Sweden.

 RAMP was launched in 2016 as a general management program geared towards accelerating integration of university graduates who have recently arrived in Sweden.
-This executive education program is designed to provide a fast track into the Swedish job market for qualifying graduates who have been granted asylum in Sweden.
+This executive education program is designed to provide a fast track into the Swedish job market for qualifying graduates who have been granted a residence permit in Sweden.

-As a broad-based general management program, it covers areas managers need to master to be successful.
+As a broad-based general management program, the program covers areas managers need to master to be successful.
 The curriculum includes themes such as value creation and strategy, management accounting and control, organizational development and leadership.

 The academic program also includes a civic orientation and social engagement track.
-Alongside political science, economics and industrial history, it also focuses on issues such as understanding Swedish culture, democracy, norms, gender and diversity, and other ethical issues.
+Alongside political science, economics and industrial history, the curriculum also focuses on issues such as understanding the Swedish culture, democracy, norms, gender and diversity, as well as other social and ethical issues.

 Internship at a Swedish company

 In parallel with the educational program, participants will work at a Swedish-based organization.
 The participants are matched to the needs and profiles of the internship companies/organizations.
 The internship starts in November 2018 and ends in June 2019.

 The program is held in Stockholm at the Stockholm School of Economics.
 The program is free of charge for admitted participants.
 This includes books and teaching material as well.